radavis/radavis.github.io/_posts/2018-03-05-redirect-emails-in-staging-environments.markdown

 ```

 Here's where the actual overriding of emails occurs.
 In this case, we're
-redirecting all outgoing deliveries to our CSV list of emails, and updating the
+redirecting all outgoing email deliveries to our CSV list of emails, and
-email subject to include any relevant information.
+updating the email subject to include all the relevant information about
+the environment that is delivering the email.

 ```ruby
 # lib/redirect_all_outgoing_email.rb